Kihumba/private-/D1/D1 PHP/Output Oriented D1 PHP:Laravel/Output 06- Refactor an Application to add Security and Error Handling/README.md

 # Output 06- Refactor an Application to add Security and Error Handling

 - **The Product:** On one of the PHP applications you've been working on, add in Security and Error Handling. <br>
-- **The Process:** implements a Secure Register and Login Script written in PHP (or add these features to a PHP application you have been working on).
+- **The Process:** Implement a Secure Register and Login Script written in PHP (or add these features to a PHP application you have been working on).
 Also implement error handling at appropriate points.  <br>
 - **The Follow-Through:** Make sure you thoroughly test to ensure you've handled all possible errors.
 ----
 ## Related Skills